-Here are some insights that I had with my years of experience with WP Rocket:
+Here are some insights that I had from my years of experience with WP Rocket:

 - Simple interface.
 Not too many options.
-Easy to set-up.
-No coding required.
+Easy to set up.
+No coding and hacks are required.

 - Image lazy loading at its best.
 Works with any theme you use and highly reduces the number of HTTP requests for heavy sites.

 - Mobile Caching : Enables caching for high-end smartphones.
 Stores website’s static files for better and faster reloading of the pages.

 - Loved their customer support.
 So humane and they know what they are doing.